yasemin-etc/mimachina/_posts/2021-01-22-Design_Together_Workshops.md

 ---
 layout: post
-title: Design Together in/for Istanbul - Workshops are ON THE GO
+title: Design Together in/for Istanbul
 ---
+*Workshops are ON THE GO*

-*New Material Resources 2020-12-04*
+## New Material Resources 2020-12-04
-*Bio-Circularity + Energetic Transformation 2020-12-17*
+## Bio-Circularity + Energetic Transformation 2020-12-17
-*Urban Scale 2021-01-21*
+## Urban Scale 2021-01-21

 *This post is in process*